ichdasich/bbb-rev-prox/README.md

 ## Configuring TURN server

 Next, change `/usr/share/bbb-web/WEB-INF/classes/spring/turn-stun-servers.xml`
-to reflect the different TURN server port we are using:
+to reflect the different TURN server port we are using.
+If you do not use port
+8443, please adjust this accordingly, also in your port-forwards:

 `bbb # sed -i s/443/8443/ /usr/share/bbb-web/WEB-INF/classes/spring/turn-stun-servers.xml`